Share

 Panel Discussion

-Building A Better International Order: What Role For The Global South?
+Building a Better International Order: What Role for the Global South?

 Amid a shifting balance of power and mounting transnational challenges, the international order is evidently in transition.
 But with the great powers at loggerheads, will the Global South succeed in building a new international order that reflects their interests?
 And can the "hedging" strategies of Global South states succeed in bridging the divides - both amongst themselves and with others - that currently obstruct the international community's ability to address global challenges?
 On the heels of the publication of the Better Order Project's signature report, join the Asian Peace Programme (APP) and the Quincy Institute for a discussion of this strategic issue - and its potential implications for policy areas ranging from UN Security Council reform to the Middle East, to climate security.